simplygreatwork/godsend/README.md

 }).connect({
   initialized : function(connection) {
     // this.process(connection);
-    // add message processors to the connection here;
+    // add message processors to the connection here }.bind(this),
-  }.bind(this),
   connected: function(connection) {
     callback();